A range of support services are available for private rental tenants.

 The handbook will help with choosing a rental property, managing a tenancy and avoiding any potential problems.
 It will also help you to decide what to do if things go wrong.
 A useful directory of local services is included, as well as a valuable checklist to help is assessing a rental property.

 Before you agree to rent or sign any paperwork, remember to take a really good look at the property that you’re considering, ensuring it is safe and secure to live in and that all outstanding repairs are carried out before you move in.
 Visit the property both in daylight and in the evening to check that the area is safe and always ensure you take someone with you.
-Please see related documents below to view a document which explains what you need to know about renting in the private sector.
+Please see Thinking about renting from a private landlord? which explains what you need to know about renting in the private sector.

 Dudley is also a member of Homestamp, a partner consortium with an interest in private sector housing comprising of local authorities, the Private Rented Sector and West Midlands Police and Fire Service whose aim is to: encourage the supply of good quality private rented homes, to provide and facilitate information and training for landlords, to consider and respond to regional and national issues affecting the private rented sector and to encourage joint working between all interested parties.
-The Homestamp Consortium produced a publication on renting in the private sector called, Read This First, which incorporates a checklist of things to consider before renting in the private sector - see related documents below.
+The Homestamp Consortium produced a publication on renting in the private sector called, Read this first - renting private property important checklists, which incorporates a checklist of things to consider before renting in the private sector.

 If you are living in privately rented accommodation the law protects you against harassment and illegal eviction by your landlord.
 Both of these acts are criminal offences and victims are able to claim damages, through the civil court.